 The artist can choose to donate 100% of the proceeds or decide on a percentage of the profits to donate to the charity.

-Before the event, you will want to decide what prints you will be donating to the charity.
+Before the event, you will want to decide what prints you will donate to the charity.
 You could offer a special sized giclee print, greeting cards, or event calendars.

-Just keep in mind that the item you choose will reflect your brand, so it is essential to display something you are proud of.
-You do not have to donate the most expensive art that has taken you months to complete, but you want to make sure that it represents your artwork’s quality.
+Remember that your chosen item will reflect your brand, so you must display something you are proud of.
+You do not have to donate the most expensive art that has taken you months to complete, but you want to ensure that it represents your artwork’s quality.

 Depending on the event, you might want to donate a reproduction of a specific painting, or you can offer prints of your entire catalog.

-When you are researching the event, inquire about the other types of art and handmade crafts featured at the event to present art that compliments the event’s theme.
+When researching the event, inquire about the other types of art and handmade crafts featured to present art that compliments the event’s theme.